How printers can make their customers feel special (without it costing the earth)

 - Decide for each one whether you will send them a card, give them a small present or take them out for their next meeting

 - Tell them why they are special

 You’ll soon have customers who wouldn’t dream of going anywhere else

 I’m a customer like that: when I buy my next car I am going straight back to the show room where I bought my last one.

 P.S.
 Find out more about how to make your print customers feel special: subscribe to the Profitable Print Relationships newsletter.
 You’ll also receive our free e-book “Ten Common Print Selling Errors and What To Do About Them”.
-Sign up straight away.
+So sign up below straight away.

 < Back to blog